 Damaged or dead tissue.

-Extreme tiredness and lack of energy that doesn’t go away with rest.
+Extreme feeling of tiredness and lack of energy that may not go away with rest.

 A build-up of fats in the liver that can damage the organ.

 A flexible tube used to provide liquid nutrition to people having difficulty eating.

 A system of gentle movements that encourage self-awareness to improve movement and posture.

 The ability to conceive a child.

 Procedures used before cancer treatment to help people remain fertile.

 An unborn human more than eight weeks after conception.

 The part of plant foods that cannot be digested.
 It helps the body move food through the digestive system.

 Benign (non-cancerous) growth in the muscle layer of the womb.